-In another blog post, we provide a detailed explanation of what plugins are about and how you can use plugins to easily extend your website’s functionality.
+In a separate post, we explain what plugins are and how you can use these to easily add new features and functionality to your website or blog without editing code.

-In this tutorial you will learn the importance of keeping your plugins up-to-date, how to automatically update and remove plugins, and discover useful tips to help you better manage your plugins.
+In this step-by-step tutorial you will learn the importance of keeping WordPress plugins up-to-date, how to upgrade and remove your WordPress plugins, and discover some great tools to help you better manage your plugins if you plan to own or manage multiple WordPress sites or blogs.

 How To Update And Delete WordPress Plugins